The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber is a small business book published in 1995.

 Step 4 – Management Strategy

-- The more automatic the system is → the more successful your business
+- The more automatic the system is, the more successful

-- Actions repeatable with consistent results by low-skill employees
+- Actions should be repeatable with consistent results by low-skill employees

 Step 5 – People Strategy

-- People work for purpose, values, a game worth playing, a sense of relationship
+- People work for a purpose, values, and a sense of relationship

-- The game comes 1st… Work reflects one’s belief in it
+- The game comes first – work reflects one’s belief in it

-- Don’t create a game you won’t live
+- Don’t create a game you’re not willing to live by

 Step 6 – Marketing Strategy

-- The choice to buy is usually unconscious and emotional
+- The decision to buy is usually emotional

-- Find a perceived need and fill it
+- Identify a perceived need and focus on filling it

 Step 7 – Systems Strategy

-- Adjusting one system affects all the others – integrate them
+- Adjusting one system affects all others, so they must be integrated

-- How to get necessary information about the other two systems (what works / doesn’t work)
+- Information Systems: Systems to gather information about how other systems are performing (what works/doesn’t work)

 Check out more Business / Finance posts!